A Path Towards Clinical Adaptation of Accelerated MRI: Background and Related Work

 \subsection{Detecting Signal Corruption}

 One of the main limitations to effective image reconstruction is the presence of noise and signal contamination from sources such as the patient, the internal scanner electronics, and the local clinical environment.
 To mitigate these adverse contributions to the final reconstruction, \citet{shaw2020} developed a computational model for motion artifacts and used it to remove artifacts from MR images.
-However, their model requires intermediate steps in image space, which is not desirable in our case when developing a reconstructor-agnostic preprocessing module.
+However, using such a method would require intermediate image reconstructions that are inherently tied to the choice of accelerated MRI reconstructor.
 Works by \citet{bydder2002, loktyushin2012, johnson2018}, and \citet{usman2020} correct for motion working in $k$-space alone, but have only been validated for fully-sampled $k$-space datasets and can therefore solely be used retrospectively after the signal acquisition process has already finished.
 This limits their potential use cases in accelerated MRI.

 Our ideal preprocessing module is capable of online, real-time signal denoising after each acquisition step.
 Furthermore, its performance should be independent of both the scanner environment and the proportion of available raw data at any stage of the MR scan.
 Given these constraints, we trained a signal corruption detector to compare newly acquired $k$-space lines with previously acquired Fourier data in order to predict whether the new lines will need to be re-acquired in subsequent acquisition steps.